 Percutaneous cervical cordotomy is recommended for patients with a life expectancy of fewer than six months and who also meet the pain severity indications.
 It is a palliative procedure.
 Successful, immediate pain relief results in approximately three-quarters of patients.
 However, the rate of pain relief declines to less than 50% after two years.
 As was noted earlier, new pain syndromes can also arise, unfortunately, and patients must be aware and be willing to accept that risk.
 As a depiction of efficacy and clinical significance and side effects, there is a study which showed diminished touch perception on the left side of the body which points to likely an anterior spinothalamic tract lesion.
 The nearby anterior spinocerebellar (mediating proprioception), reticulospinal (mediating autonomic outflow) and cerebrospinal (mediating voluntary movement) tracts were deemed unaffected given no signs of ataxia, autonomic issues, or motor dysfunction.

 The cordotomy is a palliative procedure.
 It is often performed on patients with a life expectancy under six months and comes with significant risks and with possible significant benefits.
 Obtaining a thorough history is essential, and questioning by the clinician should show empathy to the patient and their condition, whether it be a malignancy or other pathology.
 This decision is not to be made alone or lightly by the patient, family, or a clinician.
 Patients must not feel rushed when having their options for intractable pain laid out before them.
 Furthermore, this is a surgical procedure, so interdisciplinary approaches to conversations must take place.
-Dialogue should take place between the palliative physician, the surgeon, the oncologist, and the primary physician.
+Dialogue should take place between the nurse, palliative physician, the surgeon, the oncologist, and the primary physician.
 Each specialty should be involved with helping the patient make an informed decision which the patient feels is best for their own goals of care.
 As always, especially in palliative care patients with often many co-morbidities, the patient's medical history and background should be clearly defined to members of the patient's healthcare team.
 Any deviation from thoroughness can create significant challenges and risks for the patients, their family, and their clinicians.
 Medical errors are to be actively avoided.
-If any particular clinician feels that significant palliative procedures, such as the cordotomy, are not the best choice for the patient, they should tactfully bring up their concern to the other clinicians involved in that patient's care.
+If any particular nurse or clinician feels that significant palliative procedures, such as the cordotomy, are not the best choice for the patient, they should tactfully bring up their concern to the clinicians involved in that patient's care.
 This approach ensures that they have a full and clear understanding of the procedure, risks, and benefits prior to approaching the patient with their professional opinion.

 |||Shepherd TM,Hoch MJ,Cohen BA,Bruno MT,Fieremans E,Rosen G,Pacione D,Mogilner AY, Palliative CT-Guided Cordotomy for Medically Intractable Pain in Patients with Cancer.
 AJNR.
 American journal of neuroradiology.
 2017 Feb [PubMed PMID: 27811129]|